Banging Toolbox

 All it takes is the right attachment and technique.
 Consider choosing a powerful Dewalt or jet bench grinder with variable speed to reduce overheating.

-• Can cut and polish woods gradually with stability.
+• Can cut and polish wood gradually with stability.

 • Wheels are replaceable for softer grinding and different sanding grits.